 The US has roughly 98,000 miles of railroad track.
 This track is old, but it is not legacy.
-And why not provides important insights as to how the term legacy should be used.
+And why not provides valuable insights as to how the term legacy should be used.

 - Rail is far more fuel efficient and cost-effective than motor transport.

-- The US would have a very difficult time delivering freight without this rail system.
+- The US would have a tough time delivering freight without this rail system.

 - Maintenance should not be minimized on the US network of rails; in fact, maintenance should be kept to a high level.
 The US should not shrink the total number of miles of track (as we have in the past) but should expand them to take freight off of the roads, which is a highly energy-intensive and polluting way to move freight.